ajskateboarder/spylt/README.md

 ```

 ## Caveats

 Most of the caveats can be fixed manually by dumping the API by fixing errors manually.

 - **Using multiple parameters for functions creates completely wrong code**

+- **Return statements must be on one line.** If you have list comprehensions, save them to a seperate variable before returning

 - `src.*` imports are ignored when compiling backend routes (I think)